starling021/ehtools/README.md

 > (ehtools)> if

-    INRuns ifconfig and gives the names and information about all network devices.
+    Runs ifconfig and gives the names and information about all network devices.

 > (ehtools)> 1